Skip to main content

 To make this concrete: consider a couple where one partner earns £48,000 as a nurse and the other earns £9,500 working part-time as a school dinner supervisor.
 The dinner supervisor earns well below the personal allowance and pays no income tax.
 Without Marriage Allowance, that £1,260 of unused allowance simply evaporates each year.

-With the transfer, the nurse's allowance rises to £13,830.
-Their tax code changes to 1383N.
-Over the year, they pay £252 less in tax.
+With the transfer, the nurse's allowance rises to £13,830 and their tax code changes to 1383M.
+The dinner supervisor's allowance falls to £11,310 and their code changes to 1131N, which costs them nothing because they were not using that slice anyway.
+Over the year, the household pays £252 less in tax.
 Over four backdated years plus the current year, that household has recovered £1,260 in a lump sum plus is saving £252 annually going forward.
 Total benefit over five years: £1,260 in arrears plus £252 per year thereafter.

 For a household managing a mortgage, childcare costs, and rising energy bills, £252 a year is not nothing.
 It is six months of a streaming subscription, a quarterly energy direct debit, or simply £21 more in the bank every month without doing anything except filling in a five-minute online form.